DeborahK/Angular-Routing/APM-Final/readme.md

 ## Description

 The routing in this reference application demonstrates:
- - FormControls, FormGroups, FormArrays
+ - Routing Basics
+ - Routing to Features
+ - Route Parameters
+ - Tracing, styling, and animating routes
- - Basic validation
+ - Child routes
- - Custom validation
+ - Secondary routes
- - Generic validation (including blur)
- - Display of validation messages
- - Dynamically adding input elements
- - Passing route parameters
  - Route guards (including confirmation when navigating away with unsaved changes)
- - Populating the form data from Http using Observables
- - Basic CRUD operations: Create, Read, Update, and Delete.
+ - Lazy loaing and asynchronous routing

 ## Installation